 National Focal Points (NFPs) are the main contact points for the EEA in the member and cooperating countries.
-They are in charge of cooperation with the EEA and the ETCs and organise national coordination of activities related to the EEA Strategy (five-year work programme).
-Their working methods differ from country to country.
+They are in charge of cooperation with the EEA and the ETCs and organise national coordination of activities related to the EEA Multiannual Work Programme.
+NFP working methods differ from country to country.
 This partly reflects the diverse nature of the national environmental systems within which they are based.
 For example, some NFPs are located in environment agencies, others in environment ministries; some are in centralised national administrations, whereas others operate in decentralised, sometimes federal, systems.
 NFPs maintain and develop the national network and facilitate and coordinate contacts, requests and deliveries at national and EU level.
 Some also act as advisers to their EEA Management Board members and develop contacts to other relevant networks.

-An expert or group of experts in national environmental organisations nominated and funded by the country to work with the EEA and relevant European Topic Centres in specific thematic areas related to the EEA work programme.
+An individual or group with relevant expertise in a national environmental organisation nominated and funded by the country to work with the EEA and relevant ETCs in specific environmental areas related to the EEA work programme.

 A consortium of organisations from EEA member countries with expertise in a specific environmental area contracted by the EEA to support the EEA work programme.

-European Topic Centres (ETCs) are centres of thematic expertise contracted by the EEA to carry out specific tasks identified in the EEA strategy and the annual management plans.
-They are designated by the EEA Management Board following a Europe-wide competitive selection process and work as an extension of the EEA in specific topic areas.
-Each ETC consists of a lead organisation and specialist partner organisations from the environmental research and information community, which combine their resources in their particular area of expertise.
-The ETCs facilitate the provision of data and information from the countries and deliver reports and other services to the EEA and Eionet.
+European Topic Centres (ETCs) are centres of thematic expertise contracted by the EEA to carry out specific tasks identified in the EEA Multiannual Work Programme and the annual work programmes.
+They are designated by the EEA Management Board following a Europe-wide competitive selection process and work as extensions of the EEA in specific topic areas.
+Each ETC consists of a lead organisation and specialist partner organisations from the environmental research and information community, which combine their resources in their particular areas of expertise.
+The ETCs, working together with Eionet countries, facilitate the provision of data and information from the countries and deliver reports and other services to the EEA and Eionet.